Roslaan001/altsch-sec-semester-exam/Readme.md

     - __Subnet__: Default Subnet in any availability zone
     - __Auto-assign public IP__: Enable
     - Firewall (security groups)
+        - I created a new security then;
             - I allow http which is on port 80 from any ip address on the internet
             - I allow https which is on port 443 from any ip address on the internet
             - I also allow ssh traffic from only my PC address for security wiseness -

 - Under the advanced details section, there is a section called User Data, (picture shown below), it a field where you can upload your scripts to run at boot time (during the creation of the instance), and that is where I added my automated-deployment.sh file where it does the following steps by steps in the background as it is creating the instance: